Sarcastic-Soul/Adify/Readme.md

-# Adify: The Spotify Experience You Didn't Ask For
+# Adify: Spotify but only ads...(so same as spotify free tier)

 Tired of those pesky 3-minute songs interrupting your 30-second ads on Spotify's free tier?
 Do you ever find yourself thinking, "I wish I could just listen to the ads without all this distracting music"?